iamlouk/projects/README.md

 # Hello World!

-Future Ideas:

-- A REDIS clone (using epoll etc), maybe in Rust?
-- A [QBE](https://c9x.me/compile/) to/from LLVM-IR or to/from GCC GIMPLE translation?
-- A small simple compiler backend: ISel, Register Allocation, ...
-- A C preprocessor
-- A B-Tree or a persistent key-value store
-- A Hare libgccjit backend using [hare::parse](https://docs.harelang.org/hare/parse) as frontend?

 Projects to small for their own repository or just small little things I want to try out.

 ### 001: [Minesweeper](./001-minesweeper)